BIBBA: Supporting Practical Beekeeping

 In a departure from the usual beekeeping conference, the majority of the presentations will be followed by a panel session that will discuss wider issues that are associated with the topic.
 This will give different views and the audience the chance to ask those challenging questions.

 To help those travelling a long distance, the facility will be open to attendees from midday Friday 1st September.
-It is hoped to include a town walk (or similar) in the afternoon and something in the evening.
+There is an option of a town walk in the afternoon and a talk and quiz in the evening.
 There is no charge for Friday, apart from evening meal (book separately)

 click the speaker's name to see more information